Azure/azure-sdk-for-net/sdk/appplatform/Azure.ResourceManager.AppPlatform/README.md

-# Microsoft Azure Spring Apps Management client library for .NET
+# Microsoft Azure Spring Apps management client library for .NET

 Microsoft Azure Spring Apps is a fully managed service for Spring developers.
 Manage the lifecycle of your Spring Boot applications with comprehensive monitoring and diagnostics, configuration management, service discovery, CI/CD integration, and blue-green deployments.